-He was born on 24th of July 1976 in Porto, the second largest city in Portugal.
+He was born on July 24, 1976, in Porto, the second largest city in Portugal.
 Tiago’s career has started relatively late and the first notable results were scored in 1998.
 Driving in 12 races of the French Formula 3, Monteiro collected 31 points to finish 12th in the championship.
 The following year was better as he managed to win one race and moved up to the 6th position in final rankings.
 The same year Monteiro debuted in Le Mans 24 Hours, driving for Paul Belmondo Racing and finished 6th in the GTS class.

 In 2000 and 2001 Monteiro entered many single-seater championships with the ART Grand Prix team, but the duties in the French Formula 3 remained most important for him.
 Interestingly, the Portuguese finished as vice-champion in both seasons.
 He won seven out of 23 races which wasn’t enough for the title.
 In 2001, he took a part in Le Mans 24 hours for the second time (this time with Larbre Competition) and finished 3rd in the GTS class.

 World Series by Nissan runner-up